-Section 18.7-3.
+SEC.
+18.3.
 TYPES OF SYSTEMS ELIGIBLE FOR ASSISTANCE.

-(a) Photovoltaic panel systems.
-Photovoltaic panel systems that produce electricity from sunlight, installed on existing single and multifamily residential buildings, with generating capacity of at least one (1) kilowatt are eligible for assistance under this program.

-(b) Other systems.
-The Program Administrator may extend program eligibility to customer-owned distributed renewable energy generation systems other than photovoltaic panel systems, so long as such an extension is accompanied by publication of criteria for allocating incentive payments for such purpose and the limits on such incentive.
+- (a) Photovoltaic panel systems.
+Photovoltaic panel systems that produce electricity from sunlight, installed on existing single and multifamily residential, commercial, and industrial buildings, with generating capacity of at least one (1) kilowatt are eligible for assistance under this program. - (b) Other systems.
+The Program Administrator may extend program eligibility to other types of customer-owned distributed renewable energy generation systems, so long as such an extension is accompanied by publication of criteria for allocating incentive payments for such purpose and the limits on such incentives.
 Such an extension must be accompanied by analysis demonstrating that the projected positive market effects of the incentive on the in-City market for the development of renewable energy and energy efficiency are comparable to those attributes of the photovoltaic panel program.